Childhood and Education Journey of Al Gore in Timeline

 2004: Left the Southern Baptist Convention

-2008: Keynote speaker at New Baptist Covenant convention
+2008: Keynote Speaker at New Baptist Covenant Convention

 In 2008, Al Gore was a keynote speaker at the New Baptist Covenant convention.

-June 2010: Separation announcement
+June 2010: Separation from Tipper Gore Announced

-In June 2010, Al Gore and Tipper Gore announced their mutual decision to separate after "long and careful consideration".
+In June 2010, Al and Tipper Gore announced their mutual decision to separate after "long and careful consideration".

 2010: Attended WE Day in Vancouver, Canada